 - [email protected]

 Maja is responsible for overseeing our growing relationships with partner churches, crafting and delivering a formational experience for our undergraduate theology students, supervising postgraduate research, and contributing to the leadership team of the School of Theology.
 Her research interests include the theology of the body, theological anthropology, disability theology, and eschatology.
 She is exploring what the Christian tradition can offer to critique and inform modern cultural ideologies about human flourishing and the body.

-Maja pastors an Equippers Church in Timaru with her husband Dave, and they are passionate about equipping people for life in Jesus Christ.
-They have four daughters from preschool to high school age.
+Maja is a pastor in the Equippers Church network and she is passionate about equipping people for life in Jesus Christ.
+She is married to Dave and they have four daughters from preschool to high school age.
 Maja loves to spend her downtime in the garden, with a good book, or in the kitchen baking with one of her girls.
 She blogs on the topics of spiritual formation, parenting, and pastoral theology at www.somewhitespace.blog